Rochdale Hornets: Law Cup

 The Law Cup is an annual match between Oldham Roughyeds and Rochdale Hornets, first contested on 7 May 1921.
 Including the 2008 fixture, Oldham have won 36 to Rochdale's 22 with 3 drawn games.

 Women's team

 In 2014 and 2016, a Rochdale Hornets women's team took part in the Women's Challenge Cup, but did not progress past the first round on either occasion.
 In 2019, Rochdale Hornets relaunched the women's team entering the League 1 Division and playing their home fixtures at Rochdale Mayfield ARLFC.
 After losing their first three games they recording their first victory with a 28–26 over Whitley Bay Barbarians.
 In the 2019 Challenge Cup Rochdale were knocked out 56–12 by Barrow in the first round.
 In 2020, they were due to make their first appearance in the second round of Challenge Cup against Keighley Cougars (having been given a first-round bye).
 However, the competition was suspended before the match could take place.
-As of the 2025 season, the team compete in League 2 (the fourth tier of women's rugby league).
+In 2025, Rochdale Hornets finished top of League 2 and defeated Rochdale Mayfield 20–14 in the final to earn promotion to Northern League 1 (the third tier of women's rugby league).